A Theory of Auditability for Allocation Mechanisms: Abstract

 \section{Abstract}

 In centralized mechanisms and platforms, participants do not fully observe each others' type reports.
-Hence, the central authority (the designer) may deviate from the promised mechanism without the participants being able to detect these deviations.
-In this paper, we develop a theory of auditability for allocation and social choice problems.
-Namely, we measure a mechanism's auditabilty as the size of information needed to detect deviations from it.
-We apply our theory to study auditability in a variety of settings.
-For priority-based allocation and auction problems, we reveal stark contrasts between the auditabilities of some prominent mechanisms.
-For house allocation problems, we characterize a class of dictatorial rules that are maximally auditable.
-For voting problems, we provide simple characterizations of dictatorial and majority voting rules through auditability.
-Finally, for choice with affirmative action problems, we study the auditability properties of different reserves rules.
+Hence, if there is a deviation from the promised mechanism, participants may be unable to detect it.
+We formalize a notion of auditabilty that captures how easy or hard it is to detect deviations from a mechanism.
+We find a stark contrast between the auditabilities of prominent mechanisms.
+We also provide tight characterizations of maximally auditable classes of allocation mechanisms.